“What’s the best diet for weight loss?”

 2. Pay attention to portion sizes

 It sounds simple, but we all know looks can be deceiving, particularly when high-calorie foods come into play.
-If you’re not sure what a healthy portion looks like, try using Portion Fix containers to take the guesswork out of mealtime.
+If you’re not sure what a healthy portion looks like, try using Portion-Control Containers to take the guesswork out of mealtime.

 And don’t forget to vary your diet — quantity and quality are key elements to a healthy, balanced nutrition plan.
 Make sure you’re eating foods from all of the food groups.